 If approved, Delta Coal will dig up to 9.5 million more tonnes of coal from beneath Lake Macquarie, which could impact water quality and aquatic ecosystems and seriously harm community health.

 The billionaire-run company wants to mine an extra 9.5 million tonnes of coal from Chain Valley Colliery and Mannering Colliery by prolonging their operations by two years, until 2029.

-“That’s another 9.5 million tonnes of coal to be burned at Delta’s nearby Vales Point Power Station, which we know pumps toxic pollution into the air we breathe and causes serious health conditions including asthma in children, chronic lung problems and low birthweight in newborns,” Environmental Justice Australia lawyer Jocelyn McGarity said.
+“That’s another 9.5 million tonnes of coal to be burned at Delta’s nearby Vales Point Power Station, which we know pumps toxic pollution into the air we breathe and causes serious health conditions including asthma in children, chronic lung problems and low birthweight in newborns.

 “Additionally, this proposed mine expansion is to occur underneath Lake Macquarie.
 Given the two recent fish kills in the Lake, it’s important that this proposal undergoes the highest level of scrutiny.

 “The community has until 16 December to have a say on their health, environment and future.
-If decision makers receive 50 objections to the project, Delta Coal’s plans will be referred to the Independent Planning Commission, which means more rigorous assessment and community participation,” Ms McGarity said.
+If decision makers receive 50 objections to the project, Delta Coal’s plans will be referred to the Independent Planning Commission, which means more rigorous assessment and community participation."

 “KLMC members, like so many in our community, value the lake for all manner of leisure activities, from sailing, sailboarding, kayaking, fishing and swimming to waterside walks and picnicking.
 Only a few months ago, we experienced fish kills that are still under investigation.
 Now we learn of Delta’s proposed mine expansion to supply the Vales Point power station, which we fear could further adversely impact the water, ecosystems and our broader community.